JacopoPan/a-minimalist-guide/Part2.md

 #!/bin/bash

 #SBATCH --job-name=test_job
-#SBATCH --output=/h/$USER/output-%N-%j.out      # LINE 4 - NOTE: for output and error, use absolute paths that exists already
+#SBATCH --output=/h/YOURUSERNAME/output-%N-%j.out    # LINE 4 - NOTE: for output and error, use absolute paths that exists already
-#SBATCH --error=/h/$USER/error-%N-%j.err        # LINE 5 - NOTE: %N and %j will be replaced by the host name and job id, respectively
+#SBATCH --error=/h/YOURUSERNAME/error-%N-%j.err      # LINE 5 - NOTE: %N and %j will be replaced by the host name and job id, respectively
 #SBATCH --open-mode=append
-#SBATCH --partition=gpu                         # self-explanatory, set to your preference (i.e. gpu/cpu)
+#SBATCH --partition=gpu                              # self-explanatory, set to your preference (e.g. gpu or cpu on MaRS, p100 on Vaughan)
 #SBATCH --cpus-per-task=1                            # self-explanatory, set to your preference
 #SBATCH --ntasks-per-node=1
 #SBATCH --mem=4G                                     # self-explanatory, set to your preference
 #SBATCH --gres=gpu:1                                 # NOTE: you need a GPU for CUDA support; self-explanatory, set to your preference
 #SBATCH --nodes=1
 #SBATCH --qos=normal

 rm -f ~/test.log                                     # remove any previous copy of "test.log" which is used by "test.sh" to append its output

 echo $SLURM_JOB_ID >> ~/test.log                     # log the job id
 echo $SLURM_JOB_PARTITION >> ~/test.log              # log the job partition

-source ~/.bashrc                                # NOTE: this is required for the next command to succeed
+export LD_LIBRARY_PATH=/pkgs/cuda-10.1/lib64:/pkgs/cudnn-10.1-v7.6.3.30/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}      # required for TensorFlow to see any GPU

-conda activate /scratch/gobi1/$USER/learning/   # LINE 22 - NOTE: set the path to your conda environment echo $CONDA_PREFIX >> ~/test.log
+source activate /scratch/gobi1/$USER/learning/       # LINE 22 - NOTE: set the path to your conda environment echo $CONDA_PREFIX >> ~/test.log                     # log the active conda environment

-python --version >> ~/test.log
+python --version >> ~/test.log                       # log Python version

-python ~/test.py >> ~/test.log
+python ~/test.py >> ~/test.log                       # the script above, with its standard output redirected to test.log

-conda deactivate
+source deactivate
 ```
 Note: in lines 4, 5, and 22
-- Replace `$USER` with your username (optional)
+- Replace `YOURUSERNAME` with your username (required)
 - Replace `/scratch/gobi1/$USER/learning/` with your `conda` environment

 Copy these two files to your home directory on one of Vector's locations
 ```
 $ scp ~/test.* username@m.[omitted domain]:~/        # change "username" and server "m" as appropriate
 ```
 Login to the same location and submit the job for execution
 ```
 $ ssh username@m.[omitted domain]                    # change "username" and server "m" as appropriate
 $ sbatch ~/test.slrm
 ```
 It will return `$ Submitted batch job 491956`, where 491956 is, for example, the id of your job

 Once the job is queued, check for its status
 ```
 $ scontrol -d show job 491956 | grep Reason          # change job id 491956 as appropriate
 ```
 Once it returns `$ JobState=COMPLETED Reason=None Dependency=(null)`, use
 ```